Are Ketogenic Diets Harmful for Women?

 - Difficulty exercising

 These symptoms usually resolve in a few days to few weeks and are mitigated with proper hydration and electrolytes.
+Maintaining proper hydration and getting enough electrolytes is very important on a low carb or ketogenic diet.

 3. Address Potential Nutrient Deficiencies